pietrodn/filter-bubble/slide.md

 ## The dangers of personalization

-The book *The Filter Bubble* by Eli Pariser [@pariser2011] describes many risks associated with it:
+The book *The Filter Bubble* [@pariser2011] describes many risks associated with it:

 * Data collection and privacy
 * Democracy